DIKU-EDU/kudos/docs/introduction.rst

 We also expect that you are taking a course on operating systems or otherwise know the basics about operating systems.
 You can still find OS textbooks very handy when doing the exercises.
-We recommend that you get a hold of the book "Operating Systems: Three Easy Pieces"[OSTEP]_, or, if you are in a more classical mood, [Stallings]_ or [Tanenbaum]_.
+We recommend that you get a hold of the book "Operating Systems: Three Easy Pieces"[OSTEP]_, if you are in a more classical mood, [Stallings]_ or [Tanenbaum]_, or the more system approach found in [BOH]_.

 Since you are going to interact directly with the hardware quite a lot, you should know something about hardware.
-A good introduction on this can be found in the book [COD5e]_.
+A classical introduction on this can be found in the book [COD5e]_, while [BOH]_ again gives a complete perspective of computing systems.

 Since kernel programming generally involves a lot of synchronization issues, a course on concurrent programming is recommended to be taken later on.
 One good